kinkerl/persy/README.markdown

      $ persy --config --add_dir=DIR         # add the same DIR to persy as on the other machines
      $ persy --syncwithremote               # connects to the remote server and
                                             # pulls the files from the git repository
+                                            # depending on the size of your existing repository
+                                            # this can take a long(!) time
      $ persy                                # starts persy

 License